gustavohdab/gustavohdab/README.md

 ## 🔥 Experience

 - **2+ years of experience as a Full Stack Developer**, building robust and scalable web applications using technologies like React, Node.js, Python, and PHP.
-- **Strong focus on Frontend**, crafting performant and accessible interfaces with React and Next.js.
-- **Skilled in Backend development**, creating secure and well-documented REST APIs with Node.js, Express, and PHP frameworks.
+- **Skilled in Backend development**, creating secure and well-documented REST APIs with Node.js frameworks.
 - **Utilizing Python** for backend logic and exploring its application in **Machine Learning**.
 - **Practices Test-Driven Development**, using tools like Jest for reliability.
-- **Active learner**, particularly with **Rocketseat**, always exploring the latest in web development and AI.
+- **Active learner**, never too good to stop learning.

 ## 📩 Contact